cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 ## Lesson 15.
 Instance processes

-- postmaster process - the process with the data directory in its name (-D ...) - this process is the parent for all other database processes and it handles connections to this instance
+- postgres process: the process with the data directory in its name (-D ...) - this process is the parent for all other database processes and it handles connections to this instance

-- logger process - writes log entries in the log file
+- logger process: writes log entries in the log file

-- stats collector process - statistics collector

-- writer process - background database writer
+- stats collector process: statistics collector is a subsystem that supports collection and reporting of information about server activity.
+Presently, the collector can count accesses to tables and indexes in both disk-block and individual-row terms.

+- background writer process: writes "dirty" (new or modified) buffers to the on-disk datafiles.

-- sweeper process - related to workload management and prioritization
+- sweeper process: related to workload management and prioritization

-- checkpoint process - performs checkpoints
+- checkpoint process: performs checkpoints

-- WAL Send Server - sends data to standby server
+- walwriter process: periodically flushes the WAL buffer to disk

-- seqserver - sequence server

-- ftsprobe - FTS
+- ftsprobe process: runs in the coordinator node, and periodically polls the segments to maintain the status of each segment.

+- walsender process: runs in primary segment, and sends the WALs to the mirror segment

+- walreceiver process:  runs in mirror segment, and receives WALs from primary segment

-- conXXX - connection worker process
+- conXXX: user connection worker process

-- primary ... - primary communication processes

-- mirror ... - mirror communication processes

-- master
+#### master processes:

 ```
 [gpadmin@mdw ~]$ ps aux|grep 5432